hyperreality/hyperreality.github.com/_posts/2025-09-29-overpass-api-cycling-density.md

 #### Bridleways

-The closest previous work was a [website which maps bridleways](https://bridleways.uk/counties).
+The closest previous work was a site called [bridleways.uk](https://bridleways.uk/counties).
 Bridleways are horse-riding routes which cyclists have also been allowed to ride on [since 1968](https://en.wikipedia.org/wiki/Countryside_Act_1968).
-My initial idea was just to grab the per-county bridleway length calculations from that site, but I wanted to go to the source of the data.
-Then I could include all off-road cycle routes, and show the availability of those routes in smaller areas across the country.
+My initial idea was to grab the per-county bridleway length calculations from that site, but I wanted to go to the source of the data.
+This would allow me to include all off-road cycle routes, and show the availability of those routes in smaller areas across the country.

-I saw that site gets its data from OpenStreetMap, a community-driven map database that is particularly good for outdoor mapping like hiking trails and cycling routes.
+Bridleways.uk gets some of its data from [rowmaps](https://www.rowmaps.com/) and the rest from [OpenStreetMap](https://en.wikipedia.org/wiki/OpenStreetMap), a community-driven map database that is particularly good for outdoor mapping like hiking trails and cycling routes.
 OpenStreetMap data is used by platforms like Strava and Komoot.

 #### Overpass Turbo

-I found [Overpass Turbo](https://overpass-turbo.eu/), a great resource for freely querying OpenStreetMap data.
+I found [Overpass Turbo](https://overpass-turbo.eu/), a resource for freely querying OpenStreetMap data.
 Overpass has a tricky [query language](https://wiki.openstreetmap.org/wiki/Overpass_API/Overpass_QL) which ChatGPT was awesome at assisting with.

 ![](/assets/osm/overpass.jpg)